hashicorp/terraform-google-vault/examples/vault-cluster-authentication-gce/README.md

 ### Authenticating from an instance

-The token used to authenticate to Vault is a [JSON Web Token (JWT)][jwt] that can be fetched on the GCE's instance metadata endpoint and will then be part of the body of data sent with the login request.
+The token used to authenticate to Vault is a [JSON Web Token (JWT)][jwt] that can be fetched on the GCE's instance metadata endpoint and will be part of the body of data sent with the login request.

 ```bash
 JWT_TOKEN=$(curl \